 Liquidity Management in Banking

-Course Objectives: This course aims to provide basis for liquidity management and provide information about Baumol and Miller models for determining optimum cash balance and practicing these models.
-Also the topics to be covered in this course are role of minimum requirements into liquidity management and methods for compensating capital requirements
+Course Objectives: This course aims to provide the basis for liquidity management and provide information about Baumol and Miller models for determining optimum cash balance and practicing these models.
+Also, the topics to be covered in this course are role of minimum requirements into liquidity management and methods for compensating capital requirements

 ECONOMICS AND FINANCE COURSES

 Financial Statements Analysis

 Course Objectives: This course examines financial statement analysis, stressing the business and industrial analysis.
 The course explains financing, investing, and management activities in Financial statement analysis, and discusses the reporting and interpretation of financial reports.